 Compliance Costs and the Apache License

-Software License Compliance Costs¶
+For Users: Reduced Software License Compliance Costs¶

 In the case of commercial software, the licensing terms typically say how many users or PC's may access the software.
 The terms might even include a clause allowing the vendor to audit your usage of the software.

 In order to avoid the expense and penalties of an audit from the Business Software Alliance (BSA), including those originated by employees turning in their employer for software piracy, organizations are increasingly adopting Software Asset Management (SAM) practices to ensure that their use of commercial software complies with the applicable licenses.
 These practices generally include employee education along with the purchase of software to track licenses and software use within the organization.